SamZebrado/SZStimuliOnsetDetectionTool/readme.md

 **All existing data have been preprocessed, so I leave rewriting this part for now and am going to rewrite the onset detection part first.**

-# License
+# Others
 These scripts are naive.
-Please feel free to use them if you want, but I'm not responsible for any correction, updates of these scripts since no one pays me for that.
+Please feel free to use them if you want, but I will not be responsible for any correction, updates of these scripts since no one pays me for that.
 I will appreciate it if anyone could point out any helpfult updates.
 I will implement them only if I will.
 Thanks!